 Most tickets will have the warning 'void if resold', or something similar, written on them somewhere in the small print - so it's always best to check and bear that in mind.

-What are the new rules regarding the resale of concert tickets?
+What are the rules regarding the resale of concert tickets?

-Major steps are being put in place to help venues and event promoters regain control of how concert and event tickets are sold.
+Major steps have been put in place to help venues and event promoters regain control of how concert and event tickets are sold.

-Secondary market and resale ticket websites, and indeed anyone reselling tickets, will be required to supply details of the face value cost of the ticket, the seat row and number, plus further information, such as details of any age restrictions.
+Secondary market and resale ticket websites (and indeed anyone reselling tickets) are required to supply details of the face value cost of the ticket, the seat row and number, plus further information, such as details of any age restrictions.

-These new rules on resale of tickets apply to what have been broadly described as 'recreational, sporting and cultural' events.
-If the rules are applied to the letter by venues and promoters, it's hoped the greater transparency will help prevent scams which rip off ticket buyers.
+These rules on resale of tickets apply to what have been broadly described as 'recreational, sporting and cultural' events.
+If the rules are applied to the letter by venues and promoters, the ethos behind this is to ensure greater transparency and help prevent scams which rip off ticket buyers.

-How will the new rules help venues and promoters protect concert ticket buyers?
+How do the rules help venues and promoters protect concert ticket buyers?

 By forcing resellers to state the exact seat number, rather than just the block or row at a venue, promoters should be able to find out straight away who actually bought the ticket - and cancel it if it was bought as part of a bulk purchase of tickets for profit.